lweasel/piquant/docs/extending.rst

 ``calculate`` should return a single number, the computed statistic.

-.. py:method:: calculate_grouped(grouped, grp_summary, tp_grouped, tp_grp_summary)
+.. py:method:: calculate_grouped(grouped, grp_summary, expressed_grouped, expressed_grp_summary)

 ``calculate_grouped`` should compute a set of statistic values for the results of a quantification run which have been grouped according to a certain method of classifying transcripts.
 The parameter ``grouped`` is a pandas `GroupBy <http://pandas.pydata.org/pandas-docs/stable/groupby.html>`_ instance, describing the results of a quantification run grouped by the transcript classifier; ``group_summary`` is a DataFrame containing basic summary statistics calculated for each group of transcripts.
-The parameters ``tp_grouped`` and ``tp_grp_summary`` are analogous to the first two parameters, but describe only results of the quantification run for "true positive" TPM measurements.
+The parameters ``expressed_grouped`` and ``expressed_grp_summary`` are analogous to the first two parameters, but describe only results of the quantification run for which real transcript abundances were above the threshold value indiciated "presence" of the transcript.

 ``calculate_grouped`` should return a pandas `Series <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.html>`_ instance, enumerating the statistic as calculated for each transcript group.
 When adding a new statistic, it may be easiest to adapt one of the existing ``calcualate_grouped`` methods to your needs.